alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 The platform’s benefits are vague and unclear.

-Finding common denominators is difficult, leading to excessive customization for different teams.
+It's challenging to identify shared needs across teams, which often results in the platform being heavily customized for each individual team.

-The focus is solely on platform convergence and adoption, with no vision for what comes after.
+The current focus is entirely on driving platform convergence and adoption, without a clear long-term vision for how the platform will evolve or create ongoing value beyond initial rollout.

-Platform teams discuss high-level theory but struggle to connect it to practical organizational challenges.
+Platform teams focus on theory but fail to ground it in the practical realities of the organization.

-Value proposition is focused on lowering run cost.
+The focus on operational cost reduction comes without a corresponding analysis of resource needs or capital investments, creating a blind spot in platform planning and evaluation.

+Without a clear understanding of resource demands and capital investments, teams risk adopting solutions that are difficult to maintain in the long run, undermining platform sustainability

  {{</ list >}}